 This is my place to play, to mix metaphors, elongate ellipses, dangle participles, to dabble in my art and tell my stories.
 I come here to chat about my writing journey, but every so often essays on running, wine, nature, or peanut butter sneak in.
 Well, I haven’t written about peanut butter.
 But I will.
 I have a good peanut butter story, as it so happens.
 I also write about books that challenge and delight my literary senses.

 I am the author of the novels In Another Life and The Crows of Beara.
 Inspired by the medieval Cathar Crusade, In Another Life is set in present day and 13th century France and debuts February 2016 (Sourcebooks Landmark).
 The Crows of Beara is set in contemporary Co.
 Cork, southwest Ireland, and was named a finalist for the 2014 Siskiyou Prize for New Environmental Literature, judged by PEN/Faulkner author and Man Booker Award nominee Karen Joy Fowler.
-The Crows of Beara will be published by Ashland Creek Press in fall 2017.
-My third novel, Upside-Down Girl, will go on submission mid-late 2016.
+The Crows of Beara (Ashland Creek Press) launches September 1, 2017.
+My third novel, Upside-Down Girl, is currently on submission.

 My work can be found in the anthologies Up, Do: Flash Fiction by Women Writers (2014), Three Minus One: Stories of Love and Loss (2014), Flash of Fiction (2013), Stories for Sendai (2011) and in the literary journals Emerge Literary Review, Mud Season Review, Cobalt, River Poets Journal, Cirque: A Literary Journal of the North Pacific Rim, and elsewhere.